Clinical and Research Activities

 Inpatient Consultation Service

+Much of the patient care at UVa is directed by house staff/fellows and staffed by UVa faculty.
+There are no private patients at the University Hospital, and our fellows do not rotate to other hospitals for training.
 The fellows have primary responsibility for the inpatient general endocrinology/diabetes consultation service, which renders over 600 initial consultations annually and involves a wide variety of endocrine pathology.
 Fellow activities include an initial evaluation, daily follow-up, and being a liaison between the primary and consulting teams.
-Fellows complete at least 6 months on the consult service during their first two years (for three-year fellows, this includes 5.5 months during the first year and at least one month in the second and third years).
-Currently, two fellows are on the consult service at all times, allowing them to alternate overnight and weekend calls.
+Fellows complete 5-6 months on the consult service during their first year, with 2-4 additional months in the 2nd year (for 2 year fellows) or 1-2 months per year in the 2nd/3rd year (for 3 year research fellows).
+Two fellows are on the consult service, allowing them to alternate overnight and weekend calls.
 The typical census includes 10-15 patients per fellow per day and 3-5 new consultations per day.

 Coordinated Care Programs